maximz/twitch-plays-sphero/README.md

  * In the `controller` directory, you'll need to install `node-serialport` and `spheron` via npm
  * In the `server` directory, run `pip install -r requirements.txt` from within your virtualenv
  * Deploy the heroku directory under `client` to heroku.

+See the readme's in each directory for more info.

 ### Architecture, design